 - Automatic updates: Performing manual organization-wide software updates can take up a lot of valuable IT staff time.
 Nevertheless, with cloud computing, service providers usually refresh & update systems with the latest technology to provide organizations with the latest software versions, the latest servers & upgraded processing power.

 The benefits of working on the cloud are numerous.
 However, there are some drawbacks that businesses should be aware of before switching to the cloud.
-The top 5 drawbacks of cloud computing are listed below:
+5 drawbacks are:

 - Downtime: Because cloud computing solutions are fully reliant on the internet, organizations cannot access data or apps hosted in the cloud without an active internet connection.
 In 2020, Google experienced three significant disruptions that impacted the bulk of its services and users around the world.